jonasbucherETH/sushi_internship/README.md

 ### Questions/Unclarities
-*
+* Why is PC1 (axis) not bigger than PC2 if the axes are kept proportional?

 ### TODO
-* Get rid of groupingVariables as much as possible
+* Get rid of groupingVariables in code as much as possible
+* Take out rownames from datatable
+* Change x3 & x4 to reasonable variable names